Lavinia Dock: Social Reform

 Dock was a great proponent of gender equality and most notably women's suffrage throughout her life.
-In 1896, Dock moved to the Henry Street Settlement in the Lower East Side of Manhattan, where her friend Lillian Wald resided.
+In 1896, Dock moved to the Henry Street Settlement on the Lower East Side of Manhattan, where her friend Lillian Wald resided.
 There she became socially active.
 She joined the Women's Trade Union League (WTUL).
 She participated in the New York shirtwaist strike of 1909 in support of the employees who walked off, most of which were women.
 In 1907, she joined the Equality League of Self Supporting Women and involved herself with the NY Women's Trade Union.

 As a nurse at the Henry Street Settlement, she also cared for poor immigrant laborers which led her to develop a sense of "strong sympathy with oppressed classes" that went against a common nursing belief at the time that their professionalization depended on their distance from these problems.
 During her work there, she understood the inextricable relationship between lifestyle and health.
 She and other public health nurses there became "chief authorities on immigrant health and public health reform in New York City".
 As the secretary of the International Council of Nurses for more than twenty years, she continued her activism to involve nurses in public health throughout her life.

 Dock moved to Washington, D.C. in 1917 and joined the advisory council of the National Woman's Party, led by Alice Paul.
 Dock campaigned for women's suffrage by leading several protests, including pickets at the White House.
 In 1912, she walked in the suffrage hike from New York City to Albany.
 She was arrested after militant demonstrations in June 1917, August 1917 and August 1918.

 In the June 30, 1917 issue of The Suffragist, Dock wrote an article that ended "The young are at the gates!" which became a rallying cry on banners during picketing at the White House.
 She participated in protest movements for women's rights that resulted in the 1920 passage of the 19th Amendment to the U.S. Constitution, which granted women the right to vote.

 Her public health and gender equality work intersected in her support for the treatment of venereal disease (which she discussed in her book Hygiene and Morality) and her emphasis on widespread access to information about birth control in her speech at the New York Academy of Medicine.

 Also linked with her promotion of gender equality, Dock urged for nursing to be declared a profession to establish nursing authority in the medical field in her speech at the World's Columbian Exposition at the World's Fair in Chicago and worked to do so through her formation of the Nurses Associated Alumnae and the American Society of Superintendents of Training Schools.
 Dock further campaigned for legislation to allow nurses rather than physicians to control their profession.